yezhiyi9670/toxic-music-player-1/_docs/documentation/admin/config.md

 // Lyrics book cache life, in seconds
 "temp_expire" => 3600,

+// Change rp_enabled to `true` to allow RemotePlay.
+// May have risk of slowing down the service.
+"rp_enabled" => false,
 // Retries of RemotePlay search.
 Default values are recommended "rp_search_retry" => 4,
 "rp_search_retry_delay" => 0.1,